-- The Industry Inspection unit inspects and enforces safety and health provisions covering, among others, amusement devices, elevators, window cleaning and ski tows.
+The Industry Inspection Bureau inspects and enforces safety and health provisions covering, among others, amusement devices, window cleaning and ski tows.

-- The License and Certification unit (L&C) issues licenses or certificates involving asbestos contractors and workers, crane operators, laser operators, blasters, and possession, storage and transportation of explosives, and companies involved in the manufacture of explosives.
+The License and Certification Unit (L&C) issues licenses or certificates involving asbestos contractors and workers, crane operators, laser operators, blasters, and possession, storage and sale of explosives, and companies involved in the manufacture of explosives.

-- The On-Site Consultation Services unit (21D) provides free on-site guidance to private employers to help businesses determine whether they are in compliance with Federal safety and health standards and show them how to eliminate hazards that are found.
+The On-Site Consultation Program provides free on-site guidance to private employers to help businesses determine whether they are in compliance with federal safety and health standards and show them how to eliminate hazards that are found.